Jaillene Hunter joins GPA

 Hunter becomes Georgia Press Association Executive Director

 Jaillene Hunter has succeeded Robin Rhodes as executive director of Georgia Press Association (GPA).
-Hunter assumed the role early this month.
 Rhodes will continue working through a transition period and will continue to represent GPA at the state legislature on issues important to the newspaper industry.

 Jaillene Hunter